IanWold/ianwold.github.io/Site/Posts/reclaim_agile_the_clever_trick_agile_coaches_don't_want_you_to_know.md

 You want to create an environment where everyone is looking forward to discussing words.
 When your team, probably jokingly, chooses a new word for a process - stick to it.
 Use it everywhere and, when appropriate, correct coworkers when they use the "wrong" word.
 This isn't something rigid I'm trying to prescribe, and in practice it's a natural way to have a bit of a laugh among colleagues.

 You might have coworkers who wouldn't want a change in name - they might be too uptight, too set in their ways, or too anything else.
+More likely than anything, they might just not understand you or the idea.
 Go slow, keep it light, and emphasize the benefit of team cohesion.
 You'll win over even the most ardent colleagues.

 ## Press the Advantage

 Expand that to other parts of the process, and engage everyone on your team.
 At the end of a retrospective, suggest a new thing to rename.
 Can your team take five minutes to brainstorm a new name for this or that meeting?
 Sure they can!

 Engender a lively and friendly debate - which word is the more "agricultural" or "Star Trek" or whatever word for this concept?
 Which one does the whole team like?
-Remember that _you don't need to like the words_.
-That's not what this is about, we have a long-term agenda.
-The point here is that _your team is on board_.
+Remember that _you_ don't need to like the words, the team does.
 Keep them happy.

 Before too long, you'll have your own words for everything.
 Your team will own its own language, and language is everything.
 Anybody who will want to redirect your team and change its processes will need to understand your lingo now.